Click to jump to the relevant section.

 (3) EDUCATION

-The Education Committee shall concern itself with the education of citizen on all levels.
-In addition, this Committee shall represent the association before all official bodies and report its findings and accomplishments in serving the needs of the community.
+The Education Committee shall concern itself with the education of citizens on all levels.
+In addition, this Committee shall represent the Association before all official bodies and report its findings and accomplishments in serving the needs of the community.

 (5) HOUSING AND ZONING